 On this page, you will find basic information about competing as an Independent Rider, and visit our Rules page for more details about our series.
 We are excited to have you participate in the ISHS and look forward to seeing you at our next show or clinic!
 If you have any questions along the way, please feel free to contact us.

-However, if your school will not allow a Equestrian Team or has an Equestrian Team that competes in a different show series, you can now compete in the ISHS as an Independent Rider.
+If your school will not allow a Equestrian Team or has an Equestrian Team that competes in a different show series, you can now compete in the ISHS as an Independent Rider.

 When competing as an Independent Rider, you will be considered your own "team."
 Independent Riders will follow the same rules as School Teams, but the rider will be competing on behalf of his or her self, rather than on behalf of his or her school.